 Documents to download

-Following the introduction of the Consumer Rights Act 2015, the Government commissioned an independent review of the effectiveness of consumer protection measures in the secondary ticketing market.
-Professor Waterson’s report, published in May 2016, made nine recommendations to make this market work better for consumers.
-Karen Bradley, then Secretary of State for Digital, Culture, Media and Sport, hosted roundtable meetings with enforcement bodies and stakeholders in November 2016.
-The Government’s written response to the report was published on 13 March 2017.
-As well as accepting the report’s recommendations in full, the Government said Parliament would be invited to consider proposals for reform of the secondary ticketing market within the context of the Digital Economy Bill.
+Professor Waterson’s independent report on the effectiveness of consumer protection measures in the secondary ticketing market, commissioned by the government, was published in May 2016.
+In its written response, published on 13 March 2017, the government accepted the report’s nine recommendations in full.
+It said Parliament would be invited to consider proposals for reform of the secondary ticketing market within the context of the Digital Economy Bill.

 The Digital Economy Act 2017 received Royal Assent on 27 April 2017.
-In respect of secondary ticketing, the Act:
+In respect of secondary ticketing, it:

 • Requires sellers to provide any unique ticket number that may help the buyer to identify the seat or standing area or its location.

-More recently, on 16 August 2021, the CMA published Secondary ticketing – Recommendations to government for improving consumer protection.
+More recently, on 16 August 2021, the CMA published Secondary ticketing – Recommendations to government for improving consumer protection (PDF).
 In this report, the CMA set out its concerns about continued non-compliance with consumer law in the secondary tickets sector.
-Its recommendations include a requirement that all secondary ticketing sites acquire a licence to operate in the UK.
-The Government has not yet responded to this report.
+Recommendations included a requirement that all secondary ticketing sites acquire a licence to operate in the UK.
+In its formal response to the CMA recommendations, published on 10 May 2023, the government said it was “too soon to conclude that the only way forward is further legislation focused on this market”.

-This briefing paper outlines the current regulation of the secondary ticketing market.
-It also considers past enforcement activity and CMA calls for stronger laws to tackle illegal ticket resales.
+This briefing outlines the current regulation of the secondary ticketing market, including provisions contained in the DMCC Act 2024.
+It also considers past enforcement activity and the CMA’s recommendations for stronger laws to tackle illegal ticket resales.

 Documents to download